mjg123/mjg123.github.io/_posts/2017-10-04-AppCDS-and-Clojure.md

 **Both** `java.base` *and* `clojure-1.8.0.jar` : Cache size: 86mb, Runtime: ~0.8s (as above)

+So, it seems that we might as well go with AOT for both.
 When you're running java with AOT you can specify multiple files, which doesn't seem to have any performance impact, ie:

 ```
-java -XX:AOTLibrary=./clojure-jar.so:./java-base.so
+java -XX:AOTLibrary=./clojure-jar.so:./java-base.so ...
 ```

 Up to you.